Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 4. Resources

-Early Learning Victoria centre staff who require support or have questions about emergency management planning and arrangements are encouraged to first contact Early Learning Victoria central office staff, who can then assist in seeking expert advice from the department’s Emergency Management Division if needed.
+Do you need help or have questions about emergency management planning?
+First contact ELV central office staff, who can then help you to get expert advice from the department’s Security and Emergency Management Division, if needed.

 Legislation and standards